DHP-stottepakke/pages/pages/contribute/styleguide.md

 ## Language:

-While the content of this webpage is intended for Norwegian research instituions, a significant portion of members in the Norwegian community have foreign backgrounds.
+While the content of this webpage is intended for Norwegian research institutions, a significant portion of members in the Norwegian community have foreign backgrounds.
 Therefore, for the sake of accessibility, please add any contributions in English.
+When this page will finally be deployed, the content will be translated into Norwegian

 ## Hyperlink styleguides:
 Please use the following formatting style for all hypertext links when contributing to this page: